stylesuxx/ProxyMonitor/README.md

 In Monitor.py multiple lines show as exit, this is expected when the loop is stopped.

+### Integration tests with travis
+When running integration tests with travis all tests concerning dbus are skipped, since it was impossible for me to confiugre travis to use dbus without X.

 ## Contributing
 Contribution is very welcome, no matter if documentation, typos or actual code.
 Before starting a big new feature please check back with be before hand in the issues section.